anishEgov/digit3/docs/Architecture/Infrastructure.md

-# Technical Architecture: Secure Microservices Platform
+# Infrastructure Architecture: Secure Microservices Platform

 ## 1. Overview
 This document outlines the technical infrastructure of a secure, scalable, and cloud-native microservices platform.
 The architecture ensures modular deployment, traffic management, observability, and data handling across different subnets.